 Sec.
-1.105 Responsibility for administration of veterans' preference.
+1.105.
+Responsibility for administration of veterans' preference.

-Subject to Section 1.106, employing offices with covered employees or covered positions are responsible for making all veterans' preference determinations, consistent with the VEOA.
+Subject to section 1.106, employing offices with covered employees or covered positions are responsible for making all veterans' preference determinations, consistent with the VEOA.

 Sec.
-1.106 Procedures for bringing claims under the VEOA.
+1.106.
+Procedures for bringing claims under the VEOA.

-Applicants for appointment to a covered position and covered employees may contest adverse veterans' preference determinations, including any determination that a preference eligible applicant is not a qualified applicant, pursuant to sections 401-416 of the CAA, 2 U.S.C. §§ 1401-1416, and provisions of law referred to therein; 206a(3) of the CAA, 2 U.S.C. §§ 1401, 1316a(3); and the Office's Procedural Rules.
+Applicants for appointment to a covered position and covered employees may contest adverse veterans' preference determinations, including any determination that a preference eligible applicant is not a qualified applicant, pursuant to sections 401-416 of the CAA, 2 U.S.C. §§1401-1416, and provisions of law referred to therein; 206a(3) of the CAA, 2 U.S.C. §§1401, section 4(c)(3) of the Veterans Employment Opportunities Act of 1998; and the Office's Procedural Rules.